The Last Supper (Nolde): Provenance

 The painting was acquired by the Halle Museum, in 1912, not without controversy, but it was purged during the Nazi campaign against degenerate art and exhibited in the following exhibition in 1937.
-Nolde eventually was able to recover the painting and it remained in his possession in the following years.
+Nolde eventually was able to recover the painting and it remained in his possession for the following years.
 He left it in his last will to the National Gallery of Denmark.